 A regular shuttle service operates from Amman to Jerusalem, leaving every morning at 06:30 from Amman, with pickup from hotels, transfer to the Allenby Border Crossing, and a continuation transfer to Jerusalem.
 Arrival in Jerusalem is at around 12:00.
 The shuttle costs $60 per person, excluding border fees.
-The shuttle in the other direction, from Jerusalem to Amman, departs from Jerusalem’s city center at 18:00 arriving to Amman by around 22:00.
-The shuttle service is our recommended option for a good value way to travel in one-direction from Amman to Jerusalem.
+The shuttle in the other direction departs from Jerusalem’s city center at 18:00 arriving to Amman by around 22:00.
+This service is our recommended option for a good value way to travel in one-direction from Amman to Jerusalem.
 Journey time is around 5 hours for this option (Shuttle from Amman to Jerusalem coming soon).

 Taxis from Amman to the Jordanian side of the border cost 25 JOD (around $36), however prepare to negotiate with the driver.
 The journey takes around 1 hour.
 On the Israeli side of the border, the taxis to Jerusalem will cost between 200-250 NIS ($60-$70 aprox).
 There are also ‘service’ or shared taxis from the city to the border, and the border to Jerusalem.
 These are cheaper but you must wait for them to fill up.